andres3204/Finance_Tracker_Final/README.md

 - A Python project is doing the same, but it was not continued as tkinter is not as good as Dart for displaying UIs (under finance_tracker_python_not_using).

 ## Features (What does the App do?)
+The target user for this Application is somebody who wants to organize their paychecks better.
+This gives the ability to track the money the user spent from each salary income slot and will give back the remaining value for that income slot.
+It will also alert the user when they have spent more than what they earned for each specific salary or income slot.
+The App can:
 - Track income and expenses.
 - Categorize transactions.
 - View current records.